Canopy: Property-Driven Learning for Congestion Control: Evaluation

-\textbf{C3 Hyperparameters.}\quad We evaluate \sysname over a range of parameter choices for $\lambda$ and $N$.
-We choose the best performing \sysname model ($\lambda=0.25$, $N=5$) for the results in \Cref{subsec:eval-certificates,subsec:eval-empirical}, and perform a detailed sensitivity analysis in \Cref{subsec:sensitivity}.
-We focus on the performance property with parameters $(p=0.75, q=0.25)$ and robustness property with parameters $(\mu=0.05, \epsilon=0.01)$.
+\textbf{\sysname Hyperparameters.}\quad We evaluate \sysname over a range of parameter choices for $\lambda$ and $N$.
+We choose the best performing \sysname model ($\lambda=0.25$, $N=5$) for the results that follow and perform a detailed sensitivity analysis in \Cref{subsec:sensitivity}. $q_{\del}^{\min}$ is $0.01$ for P1-P4.
+For buffer properties, we set parameters $(q_{\del}=0.25, p_{\del}=0.75, p_{\loss}=0.75)$ and for robustness property we set $(\mu=0.05, \epsilon=0.01)$.
+We use $k=3$ steps.
+These parameters can be designer-customized.
 We follow Orca for all other hyperparameters in training.